-- 4.2.1.8 That Transportation Demand measures shall be completed for new community areas to ensure that: - a. communities are designed to include an interconnected and shared accessible active transportation system for all ages and abilities, linking the community internally and externally, with access to transit systems; - b. a transit plan is completed in consultation with York Region Transit, which identifies transit routes and corridors, co-ordinates transit with land use patterns and ensures the ability to integrate transit into the community; - c. schools and community centres are integrated into the community mobility system and provide the ability for safe and active transportation, transit and carpool to these locations; - d. the street network includes continuous collector streets that run both north-south and east-west and/or a grid system of streets linked to the Regional Street network; - e. new community areas are designed to meet industry, Provincial, and Regional best practices and guidelines for transit-oriented development; - f. planned rapid transit corridors, and/or transit terminals that connect to a rapid transit corridor, are included in the community design; - g. parking standards, consistent with policy 2.3.19, encourage and support transit use and include reduced minimum and maximum parking standards; and, - h.
-Sustainable Mobility Measures including trip-reduction strategies consistent with the policies of Section 6.1, or as described in other documents and guidelines, are promoted.

-4.2.1.9 That major transit station areas and future transit corridors shall be the focus for higher densities and intensification.

-4.2.1.10 That major transit station areas shall be subject to the density target in Appendix 2 and excluded from the density calculation for New Community Areas of 65 people and jobs per hectare.

-4.2.1.11 That a trail system shall be incorporated into the Greenlands System which is integrated as appropriate into the mobility system of the community.

-4.2.1.12 That new community areas shall be designed to meet or exceed a minimum density of 65 residents and jobs per hectare and 18 residential units per hectare in the developable area.

-4.2.1.13 That where the density target in policy 4.2.1.12 may not be achievable, in exceptional circumstances, local municipalities may request an alternative lower density target.
-Approval of these targets will be subject to the following minimum criteria:

-- a. a demonstrated need for an alternative target based on topography and/or configuration of developable areas; - b. the alternative target will not compromise the ability to reach the overall local municipal designated greenfield area density target; - c. the alternative target will not be considered for new community areas adjacent to Regional rapid transit corridors (identified on Map 10), major transit station areas, or Provincial priority transit corridors; and - d. the alternative target is not lower than the Growth Plan minimum density target of 50 residents and jobs per hectare.

-4.2.1.14 That development within new community areas shall recognize, contribute to, and enhance the character, cultural heritage, and sense of place when in proximity to historical mainstreets or existing communities.
+- 4.2.16 That Transportation Demand measures shall be completed for New Community Areas to ensure that: - a.
+Communities are designed to include an interconnected and shared accessible active transportation system for all ages and abilities, linking the community internally and externally, with access to transit systems; - b.
+A transit plan is completed in consultation with York Region Transit, which identifies transit routes and corridors, coordinates transit with land use patterns and active transportation; and ensures the ability to integrate transit into the community; - c.
+Schools and community centres provide the ability for safe and active transportation, transit and carpool to these locations; - d.
+The street network includes continuous collector streets that run both north-south and east-west and/or a grid system of streets linked to the Regional Street network; - e.
+New Community Areas are designed to meet industry, Provincial, and Regional best practices and guidelines for transit-oriented development; - f.
+Planned rapid transit corridors, and/or transit terminals that connect to a rapid transit corridor, are included in the community design; - g.
+Parking standards, consistent with policy 2.3.19, encourage and support transit use and include reduced minimum and maximum parking standards; and, - h.
+Sustainable Mobility Measures including trip-reduction strategies consistent with the policies of Section 6.1, or as described in other documents and guidelines, are promoted. - 4.2.17 That major transit station areas and transit corridors identified on Map 10 shall be the focus for higher densities and intensification. - 4.2.18 That major transit station areas shall be subject to the density target in Appendix 2 and excluded from the density calculation for New Community Areas of 65 people and jobs per hectare. - 4.2.19 That a trail system shall be incorporated into the Greenlands System which is integrated as appropriate into the mobility system of the community. - 4.2.20 That New Community Areas shall be designed to meet or exceed a minimum density of 65 residents and jobs per hectare and 18 residential units per hectare in the developable area. - 4.2.21 That where the density target in policy 4.2.20 may not be achievable, in exceptional circumstances, local municipalities may request an alternative lower density target.
+Approval of these targets will be subject to the following minimum criteria: - a.
+A demonstrated need for an alternative target based on topography and/or configuration of developable areas; - b.
+The alternative target will not compromise the ability to reach the overall local municipal designated greenfield area density target; - c.
+The alternative target will not be considered for New Community Areas adjacent to Regional rapid transit corridors (identified on Map 10), major transit station areas, or Provincial priority transit corridors; and - d.
+The alternative target is not lower than the Growth Plan minimum density target of 50 residents and jobs per hectare. - 4.2.22 That development within New Community Areas shall recognize, contribute to, and enhance the character, cultural heritage, and sense of place when in proximity to historical mainstreets or existing communities.